-Any other whole food sweetener, including maple syrup and coconut sugar, are problematic because they are disaccharrides.
+Any other whole food sweetener, including maple syrup and coconut sugar, are problematic because they are disaccharides.
 This means that they are more difficult to digest, and thus have the potential to trigger an inflammatory response and produce symptoms for a myriad of conditions.

 Yes, even in tiny amounts!

 Don’t miss my point here.
-I am not telling you this to dump on whole food disaccharride sweeteners.
+I am not telling you this to dump on whole food disaccharide sweeteners.
 I have zero issues with them.
 They are traditional and wonderful to stimulate our natural sweet taste on occasion.